apache/flink/docs/content.zh/release-notes/flink-1.13.md

 ##### [FLINK-20654](https://issues.apache.org/jira/browse/FLINK-20654)

-Using unaligned checkpoints in Flink 1.12.0 combined with two/multiple inputs tasks or with union inputs for single input tasks can result in corrupted state.
+Using unaligned checkpoints in Flink 1.12.0 combined with two/multiple input tasks or with union inputs for single input tasks can result in corrupted state.

 This can happen if a new checkpoint is triggered before recovery is fully completed.
 For state to be